metsnib/smart-expense-budget-management-system/README.md

-# Fintrack — Smart Expense & Budget Management System
+# Smart Expense & Budget Management System

 A polished, fully client-side personal finance app to track expenses and income, plan budgets, set savings goals, and understand your spending with rich analytics.